openlegend/core-rules/README.md

 **2016 / 11 / 13**
 -   Removed attribute prerequisites for Multi-Target Boon Specialist feat.
 -   Decreased first power level of Telekinesis boon from 5 to 4.
 -   Fixed loophole with Boon Access (Shapeshift).
-Now the Alteration score is limited to character level or 5, whichever is lower.
+Now the Alteration score is limited to character level or 5, whichever is higher.

 **2016 / 11 / 12**
 -   Closed loophole in Boon Access.
 Now if the boons has multiple attribute prerequisite options, you choose one attribute when you take this feat.